St. George's Cathedral, Cape Town: History

 In October 1827, the Bishop of Calcutta, on a visit to Cape Town, which was at the time a distant outpost of his diocese, discussed building an Anglican church.
-Up until that time, the Anglican community used the Cape Town Castle for services, later being offered hospitality by the Groote Kerk.
+Until that time, the Anglican community used the Cape Town Castle for services, later being offered hospitality by the Groote Kerk.
 (In December 1819 missionaries Robert and Mary Moffat were married at "St Georges Church, Cape Town".)

 The colonial government donated a site at the lower end of the Dutch East India Company's gardens at the corner of Government Avenue and Wale Street and the bishop consecrated the land.
 The foundation stone was laid by Governor Sir Lowry Cole on St. George's day 23 April 1830 and at the same time Erste Berg Dwars Street was renamed St. George's Street.
 The church was built from drawings by the architect John Skirrow based on W & H Inwood's Neo-Greek St. Pancras' Church in London.
 Losing heavily on the deal, Hermann Schutte was the building contractor.
-The cathedral cost estimated £16,000 to build.
+The cathedral cost an estimated £16,000 to build.
 On 21 December 1834 that St. George's Church opened for services.
-Upon diplomat Edmund Roberts visit in 1834, George Hough was chaplain and the church had a capacity of 1,000 people with 300 seats for the poor.
+At the time of diplomat Edmund Roberts' visit in 1834, George Hough was chaplain and the church had a capacity of 1,000 people with 300 seats for the poor.